openvstorage/volumedriver/docs/config.md

 | scrub_manager | scrub_manager_wait_secs | "600" |  yes | Allows to configure how long the ScrubManager waits (in seconds) after scrub result application for the backend to be in sync before considering the scrub result application failed. |
 | shm_interface | shm_region_size | " 268435456" | no | Size of the shared memory segment (in bytes) employed by the shared memory server. |

-In case a dynamic property is changed, notify the Volume Driver of the update with the python api.
+In case a dynamic property is changed, notify the Volume Driver of the update.

 ```
-import volumedriver.storagerouter.storagerouterclient as src
+from volumedriver.storagerouter.storagerouterclient import LocalStorageRouterClient
-lclient = src.LocalStorageRouterClient("/opt/OpenvStorage/config/storagedriver/storagedriver/<vpool_name>.json")
+src = LocalStorageRouterClient('etcd://127.0.0.1:2379/ovs/vpools/<vpool guid>/hosts/<vrouter id>/config')
-lclient.update_configuration("/opt/OpenvStorage/config/storagedriver/storagedriver/<vpool_name>.json")
+src.update_configuration('etcd://127.0.0.1:2379/ovs/vpools/<vpool guid>/hosts/<vrouter id>/config')
 ```
-** Note: update the json of all nodes of the vPool to make sure the vPool is consistent**
+** Note: update the config of all nodes of the vPool to make sure the vPool is consistent**